fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 ## Key Takeaways

-Before moving to the next chapter, remember:

-1. **Estimate resources first:** Use the formulas in this chapter to calculate memory and compute requirements before starting
-2. **Make informed decisions:** Use the decision framework to determine if you need distributed systems for your use case
-3. **Start simple:** Begin with single-GPU solutions, then scale when necessary
-4. **Profile before optimizing:** Measure actual bottlenecks before making changes
-5. **Use the right approach:** Training, fine-tuning, and inference have different requirements and optimization strategies
+Estimate resources first.
+Use the formulas in this chapter to calculate memory and compute requirements before starting.
+Make informed decisions using the decision framework to determine if you need distributed systems for your use case.
+Start simple - begin with single-GPU solutions, then scale when necessary.
+Profile before optimizing - measure actual bottlenecks before making changes.
+Use the right approach - training, fine-tuning, and inference have different requirements and optimization strategies.

 ---

 ## Summary

-This chapter has helped you understand when and how to use distributed AI systems.
-We've covered:

-1. **Resource estimation:** Formulas and methods to calculate memory and compute requirements for models
-2. **Decision framework:** Clear guidelines for determining when you need distributed training, fine-tuning, or inference
-3. **Quick start examples:** Practical, runnable code for distributed training, fine-tuning, and inference
-4. **Understanding workloads:** The fundamental differences between training, inference, and serving
+This chapter covered when and how to use distributed AI systems.
+You learned resource estimation - formulas and methods to calculate memory and compute requirements for models.
+You got a decision framework - clear guidelines for determining when you need distributed training, fine-tuning, or inference.
+You saw quick start examples - practical, runnable code for distributed training, fine-tuning, and inference.
+You learned the fundamental differences between training, inference, and serving.

-The most important lesson is to **estimate first, decide second, then implement**.
+The most important lesson: estimate first, decide second, then implement.
 Don't assume you need distributed systems - calculate your requirements and make an informed decision.

-In the next chapter, we'll dive deeper into GPU hardware, networking, and parallelism strategies, building on the foundation established here.
+The next chapter dives deeper into GPU hardware, networking, and parallelism strategies, building on the foundation established here.

----

-## Exercises

-1. **Profile a simple model:** Create a small transformer model and profile its memory and compute usage.
-Identify the largest memory consumers and slowest operations.

-2. **Compare single vs multi-GPU:** Run the same training job on 1 GPU and 2 GPUs.
-Measure the speedup and identify any bottlenecks.

-3. **Analyze communication overhead:** Add timing measurements to a DDP training script to measure how much time is spent on gradient synchronization.

-4. **Design a distributed system:** For a given model size and dataset, design a distributed training setup including number of GPUs, parallelism strategy, and expected training time.

 ---